apache/jackrabbit/draft-THREAT-MODEL.md

-No enforced cap on query complexity, tree depth, child count, transient state per session, or WebDAV body size. *(inferred — §14 Q14)*
+No enforced cap on query complexity, tree depth, child count, transient state per session, or WebDAV body size. *(inferred — §14 Q12)*

-### 9.5 No protection against RMI deserialisation by default

-`jackrabbit-jcr-rmi` (when deployed) inherits the JVM's `ObjectInputStream` posture.
-Operators must constrain via JVM-level `serialFilter` *(inferred — §14 Q11)*.

-### 9.6 No XXE / DTD / external-entity protection in WebDAV bodies (subject to confirmation)
+### 9.5 No XXE / DTD / external-entity protection in WebDAV bodies (subject to confirmation)

-§8 P6 is the inverse — this is the disclaimer if §14 Q5 reveals
+§8 P6 is the inverse — this is the disclaimer if §14 Q4 reveals
 that jackrabbit-webdav does *not* harden its parser.

-### 9.7 No data-at-rest encryption at the Jackrabbit layer
+### 9.6 No data-at-rest encryption at the Jackrabbit layer

 Delegated to PM / data-store backend.

-### 9.8 No constant-time comparison of authentication secrets
+### 9.7 No constant-time comparison of authentication secrets

-Beyond what `LoginModule` / JCA helpers provide. *(inferred — §14 Q20)*
+Beyond what `LoginModule` / JCA helpers provide. *(inferred — §14 Q18)*

-### 9.9 No defender stance against `loginAdministrative`-equivalent host paths
+### 9.8 No defender stance against `loginAdministrative`-equivalent host paths

 If jackrabbit's `SimpleSecurityManager` was configured to grant admin to any subject, that's the configuration speaking, not a bug.